-The progression from websites of old to AnubianHost my current site.
+The progression from websites of old to AnubianHost is my current site.

-My very first art site was hosted on execpc.com in the mid 90’s when a lot of people had shell accounts and the dial-up PnP 56kbs connection was starting to become a thing.
-Powered on a windows 3.1 machine running with NetScape I coded my first website by hand using frontpage and some dhtml code to give a cool mouse-over effect on the icons in the side-bar.
-The website was all hand-coded which meant a lot of breaks in the linkage. and I had a grand total of 10Mb of space for my entire site which filled up very quickly!
-I managed to cram everything down to 8mb because the average resolution monitor looking at my website back then was 800×600 so it was easy to compress down to that size.
-Needless to say I moved on from this not because of the limited size but because they ended up changing hands and merging so many times they ended up screwing up my billing completely for an entire 2 years of service.
-Execpc now CoreComm was by far the most incompetent group of people I have ever dealt with.
+My very first art site was hosted on execpc.com in the mid-’90s when a lot of people had shell accounts and the dial-up PnP 56kbs connection was starting to become a thing.
+Powered on a windows 3.1 machine running with Netscape I coded my first website by hand using the front page and some DHTML code to give a cool mouse-over effect on the icons in the sidebar.
+The website was all hand-coded which meant a lot of breaks in the linkage. and I had a total of 10Mb of space for my entire site which filled up very quickly!
+I managed to cram everything down to 8MB because the average resolution monitor looking at my website back then was 800×600 so it was easy to compress down to that size.
+Needless to say, I moved on from this not because of the limited size but because they ended up changing hands and merging so many times they ended up screwing up my billing completely for an entire 2 years of service.
+ExecPC now CoreComm was by far the most incompetent group of people I have ever dealt with.

-Bluehost never believed in the freedoms of speech or expression.
+Bluehost never believed in the freedom of speech or expression.

 Going to another furry art conglomeration server is only asking for the same nightmare to happen all over again.
-I never believed in benevolence on the internet because it only hides the intentions of those running said servers.
+We never believed in benevolence on the internet because it only hides the intentions of those running said servers.
 Do they want power?
 Loyalty?
-No, I want to deal with web-admins which are… Well..
+No, we want to deal with web admins who are… Well.
 Stable?

 On another note: Furaffinity has no way of transferring binaries unless I place a dropbox link into a still picture designed of that binary.
-Eventually you start stacking web 2.0 on top of web 2.0 and giving away more of your property to others then have it in control for yourself.
+Eventually, you start stacking web 2.0 on top of web 2.0 and giving away more of your property to others than having it in control for yourself.

-But I do have to thank FurAffinitiy because their ads provided a solution to the problem which is to buy web-site space from a furry getting into the web-providing business.
-Also, despite all of the drama that happened there.
+We do have to thank FurAffinitiy because their ads provided a solution to the problem which is to buy website space from a furry getting into the web-providing business.
+Despite all of the drama that happened.
 I must stress that being on Web 2.0 is free for most cases because the people running these servers rely on you the user for content to push them up in the Google Page Ranks which means advertising revenue becomes better off for them.
-Furaffinity is not even a non-profit 501c so they must have a business objective in mind or else the whole thing would go bust right?
-Anyhow, if you think I’m being a little too hard on FurAffinity just understand that it can happen to any of the art sites that exist out there using a web 2.0 structure.

 When you think of web 2.0 and social networks.
 Think of them are little birds.
 They make a lot of noise and get your message all over the place quickly.
 But since everyone is flying everywhere you lack any reasonable foundation.